Long-Term Care Basics

 Below are some national average costs for long-term care in the United States (in 2016).2 Click on the tab for each provider type to see its cost:

 Who Pays For Long-Term Care?

 There are three primary ways to pay for long-term care services.
-One requires personal assets to self-pay, another is Medicare, and the third is payment via personal insurance.
+One requires personal assets to self-pay, another is Medicaid, and the third is payment via personal insurance.

 Medicare is not a source for paying for your long-term care.